QuentinRa/oneaudit/README.md

 * Add Nubela?
 Apollo?
 * Fix cache folder parameter
 * Inform the user of the score of verified emails for each email format
+* Allow verified from the target domain even if the format is different

 ## SocOSINT